Museum of Oxford: Refurbishment – 2018–2021

-Expansion - 2021-present
+Expansion – 2021–present

-Since the 2021 October reopening the museum has relied upon a large network of over 100 volunteers.
-The museum also begun hosting a series of workshops for school children to teach them about local history.
-Also in 2021 the museum won a National Lottery grant of £240,000 for its Hidden Histories project.In 2022 the museum hosted a Digital Artist in Residence to create digital artworks featuring Oxfordshire's folklore and legends.
+Since the 2021 October reopening, the museum has relied upon a network of over 100 volunteers.
+The museum also began hosting a series of workshops for schoolchildren to teach them about local history.
+Also in 2021, the museum won a National Lottery grant of £240,000 for its Hidden Histories project.
+In 2022, the museum hosted a Digital Artist in Residence to create digital artworks featuring Oxfordshire's folklore and legends.
 The end result was an interactive videogame exploring pre-Christian British mythology.

+In 2023, the Museum of Oxford became the first venue in Oxford city centre to host a performance of Little Edens, a theatrical production based on Oxford's Florence Park Rent Strikes in 1934.

 Themes

-The Museum of Oxford focuses solely on the history and culture of the City of Oxford, with a focus on the people of the city who are residents rather than the University of Oxford.
-Such themes included within the displays include football, women's rights, policing, entertainment, engineering, social history, Jewish and Christian history, archaeology, and British military history.
+The Museum of Oxford focuses on the history and culture of the City of Oxford.
 In recent years there has been a shift towards creating more displays featuring Black British history and LGBTIQA+ history.
-In 2021 following the refurbishments the Museum of Oxford had unveiled a temporary Windrush display celebrating the history of Caribbean people in Oxford since the 1950s.
+In 2021, following the refurbishments, the museum unveiled a temporary Windrush display celebrating the history of Caribbean people in Oxford since the 1950s.